Curriculum Master Business Informatics

 Learning Outcomes:

-The students are able to evaluate contemporary software architectures and can soundly argue architecture decisions for development and integration projects.
+The alumni are able to evaluate contemporary software architectures and can soundly argue architecture decisions for development and integration projects.
 They apply software design patterns as well as architecture patterns (especially enterprise integration patterns) and can make informatic abstraction methods comprehensible and usable for involved stakeholders.
 They recognise innovation-relevant issues and independently develop suitable solution concepts in order to systematically manage a high degree of technical-methodical heterogeneity.

 Superior module: